R3dCobbler/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Step 4.
 Appropriately label the data set with descriptive variable names.

-Examine the names of each variable and identify those that need to be replaced with more descriptive names Use the gsub function to replace names.
+Examine the names of each variable and identify those that need to be replaced with more descriptive names.
+Use the gsub function to replace names.

 ### Step 5.
 From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.